2011-07-05Operations in the SQL Sever execution plan

 - Sort

-Sorts the result according to the order by clause.
-This operation needs large amounts of memory to materialize the intermediate result set (not pipelined).
-See also “Indexed Order By” in Chapter 6.
+clause.
+This operation needs large amounts of memory to materialize the intermediate result (not pipelined).
+See also “Indexing Order By”.- Sort (Top N Sort)

-Sorts a subset of the result according to the order by clause.
-Used for Top-N queries if no pipelined execution is possible.
-See also “Querying Top-N Rows” in Chapter 7.
+clause.
+Used for top-N queries if pipelined execution is not possible.
+See also “Querying Top-N Rows”.- Stream Aggregate

-Aggregates a presorted set according the group by clause.
-This operation does not buffer the intermediate result, but is executed in a pipelined manner.
-If this operation is, however, preceeded by a Sort, that is not executed pipelined.
-See also “Indexing Group By” in Chapter 6.
+clause.
+This operation does not buffer the intermediate result—it is executed in a pipelined manner.
+See also “Indexing Group By”.- Hash Match (Aggregate)

 Top-N Queries